-Detailed below are the key design principles and the associated framework of design actions and outcomes that relate to the Victoria Square Draft Restoration Plan.
+Detailed below are the key design principles and the associated framework of design actions and outcomes that relate to the Victoria Square Restoration Plan.
 The overarching principles also relate to Te Papa Ōtākaro/Avon River Precinct project.

-The formation of the design objectives are based on public feedback and input received to date.
-These objectives then guide and inform the proposed design outcomes.
+The formation of the design objectives were based on public feedback and input received throughout the process.
+These objectives then guided and informed the proposed design outcomes.